Program overview

 Program Structure

-This program is designed to equip students with the necessary skills to either enter the workforce directly or to pursue further education in more advanced IT programs.
+This program is designed to equip students with the necessary skills to either enter the workforce directly or pursue further education in more advanced IT programs.

 Featured Experiences